 The British Virgin Islands

 Thailand may not immediately spring to mind when thinking of island tax havens.
 However with the Thai Elite Visa program all of Thailand is a tax haven.
 This is provided your income comes from outside Thailand.
-The Thai elite visa provides residency in Thailand for at least 5 years.
+The Thai elite visa provides residency in Thailand for at least five years.
 Other VIP benefits are available too.
 But it’s the tax benefits that matter most.
-You can live on a paradise island year round without worrying about paying income tax.
+You can live on a paradise island year-round without worrying about paying income tax.

 Madeira is a self-governing island of Portugal.
 This subtropical island is known for its lava pools and hiking trails.
-As it’s part of Portugal, Madeira’s less well known for being a tax friendly jurisdiction.
-However with Portugal’s non-habitual resident’s scheme you can structure your affairs so that you have no tax liability in Portugal.
-Some planning is needed on this one bit given the advantages of Portugal and the solid EU citizenship it offers many will find it worth the effort.
+As it’s part of Portugal, Madeira’s less well known for being a tax-friendly jurisdiction.
+However, with Portugal’s non-habitual resident’s scheme you can structure your affairs so that you have no tax liability in Portugal.
+Some planning is needed on this one, but given the advantages of Portugal and the solid EU citizenship it offers, many will find it worth the effort.

 Saint Barthelemy (St. Barts)

-The billionaire hang out of St Barts is one of our favourite places for a winter break.
+The billionaire hangout of St Barts is one of our favourite places for a winter break.
 While the British islands in the Caribbean are well known as island tax havens the French islands are better known for their beautiful beaches and amazing French food.
-What’s less well known is that the French islands are tax havens too.
-You’re also able to work towards European citizenship by living in St Barts for 5 years.
+What’s less well-known is that the French islands are tax havens too.
+You’re also able to work towards European citizenship by living in St Barts for five years.

-Not only is Anguilla known for its amazing, undiscovered beaches, it’s also a zero tax haven.
-On this Caribbean island there are no income taxes, inheritance tax or capital gains tax.
+Not only is Anguilla known for its amazing, undiscovered beaches, but it’s also a zero-tax haven.
+On this Caribbean island, there is no income tax, inheritance tax, or capital gains tax.
 Another advantage of Anguilla is it’s not as expensive as The Caymans or The Bahamas.

 St Vincent and the Grenadines

 St Vincent and the Grenadines is the home of pristine white sand beaches and upscale resorts.
-Its not the pure tax haven that many imagine it to be.
-But if you want to spend your time on this Caribbean paradise you can structure your affairs to make it your personal island tax haven.
+It’s not the pure tax haven that many imagine it to be.
+But if you want to spend your time in this Caribbean paradise, you can structure your affairs to make it your personal island tax haven.
 Only money earned on St Vincent or remitted there is taxed.
-Therefore if your income is earned outside the island you can easily arrange your life to pay no tax there.
+Therefore if your income is earned outside the island, you can easily arrange your life to pay no tax there.

-Singapore is a vibrant and exciting Asian city state.
-Once part of the British empire, it’s now a hub for banking and innovation.
-You can live a tax free life on this island provided your income is not earned in Singapore.
+Singapore is a vibrant and exciting Asian city-state.
+Once part of the British Empire, it’s now a hub for banking and innovation.
+You can live a tax-free life on this island, provided your income is not earned in Singapore.
 This could be challenging as there are so many opportunities there.
-However if you want to live in this Asian financial hub you can do so tax free by earning your money overseas.
-Facebook co-founder Eduardo Saverin renounced his US citizenship to relocate to Singapore from where he continues his investing activities.
+However, if you want to live in this Asian financial hub, you can do so tax-free by earning your money overseas.
+Facebook co-founder Eduardo Saverin renounced his US citizenship to relocate to Singapore, where he continues his investing activities.

 The Bahamas are a group of Caribbean islands with beautiful beaches and turquoise waters.
 The Bahamas rivals the Cayman Islands as one of the top island tax havens in the world.
-The Bahamas has no income tax, capital gain tax or estate taxes.
-That’s why it’s been home over the years to many rich and famous residents such as James bond star Sean Connery.
-The Bahamas also has an easy residence program for residents who’d like to live in this tax free paradise.
+The Bahamas has no income tax, capital gain tax, or estate taxes.
+That’s why it’s been home over the years to many rich and famous residents, such as the late James Bond star Sean Connery.
+The Bahamas also has an easy residence program for residents who’d like to live in this tax-free paradise.

-The diversity of the tax free islands offers opportunities for everyone to live life in freedom in a location that suits them well.
-Our island tax havens include dynamic and bustling city states like Singapore to paradise islands in the Caribbean and billionaires hang outs like St Barts.
-In many of these place you can work towards a second citizenship.
+The diversity of the tax-free islands offers opportunities for everyone to live life in freedom in a location that suits them well.
+Our island tax havens include dynamic and bustling city-states like Singapore to, paradise islands in the Caribbean, and billionaires hangouts like St Barts.
+In many of these places, you can work towards a second citizenship.
 You can run online businesses in any of the destinations too.
-As more and more people figure out that they don’t have to stay in authoritarian, expensive high tax countries these destinations will become more popular and more expensive.
-Those interested in making a move should start on their back up plan today.
+As more and more people figure out that they don’t have to stay in authoritarian, expensive high-tax countries, these destinations will become more popular and more expensive.
+Those interested in making a move should start on their backup plan today.